-Disclaimer: this document is for further information purposes only, and without legal status.
+Disclaimer: this document is for further information purposes only.
 The terms and conditions for the posts and the criteria for selection are provided at LSE's e-recruitment website.

 The Department of Social Policy

 The Department provides top quality multidisciplinary research and teaching on social and public policy challenges facing countries across the world.